Opportunities All Around Us

 There is an opportunity in everything.
 We just need to see it!

 Several of Jesus' disciples were fishermen.
 When they went fishing one ordinary day, a carpenter walked past and offered them an opportunity of a lifetime.
-He merely said, "Come, follow me" (Matthew 4:19)
+He merely said, "Come, follow me" (Matthew 4:19), and they did.

 See EVERYTHING as an opportunity!